The REAL Cost of Living in Belgrade, Serbia [2023 Update]

 • 1.5l bottle of water: $0.6

 Overall, your monthly costs for food in Belgrade (including eating out 4-5 times each month) will be around $250 on the lower end and $400 on the higher end.
-Probably an average of around $350 per person is safe to consider as the norm in most cases.

 Transportation costs in Belgrade

-Public transportation is very limited so I pretty much avoided it – but locals usually just jump in and out the city buses without paying for a ticket (something which will shock many visitors).
+Public transportation is very limited, so I pretty much avoided it – but locals usually just jump in and out the city buses without paying for a ticket (something which will shock many visitors).

-I do believe that a monthly ticket costs around $27 in Belgrade if you want to play it safe (as you should).
+I do believe that a monthly ticket costs around $30 in Belgrade if you want to play it safe (as you should).

 As in many of other less developed countries, taxis in Belgrade can be hit or miss.
 I personally only had one bad experience when I boarded an unofficial taxi, but I called the driver on his crap and after a couple of back and forth insults we reached a reasonable agreement.